freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 for your backup archive.

-This command attempts to restore submissions, source and journalist accounts, and configuration details for the onion services used by the web interfaces and SSH (if configured).
+This command attempts to restore submissions, source and journalist accounts, and configuration details for the *Onion Services* used by the web interfaces and SSH (if configured).

 .. _migrating:

-Migrating Using a Backup
+Migrating using a backup
 -------------------------

 Moving a SecureDrop instance to new hardware involves: